Tuesday 10 November 1964

 References to the recent election suggest that this episode was written or made before the result was known.
 Sir Gordon Revidge tells Sir Gerald Merle that, “Before the election you expected – win or lose- that your party would promote you to its front bench – it hasn’t !”.
 And at a meeting in Paris, Tonelier congratulates a number of back-bench MP’s with aviation expertise (including Merle and James Cameron-Grant) on surviving the election.

-We also learn that Cameron-Grant is a DFC (Distinguished Flying Cross) and therefore has practical experience of aviation.
+We also learn from Tonellier that Cameron-Grant is a DFC (Distinguished Flying Cross) and therefore has practical experience of aviation.

 Director James Ferman has several loving close-ups of William Devlin as Sir Gerald Merle doing slow burns in this episode – such as when Grant reveals that Wilder has offered him a directorship of Scott Furlong, and then when Sir Gordon replies that it is more likely someone less adventurous, “some seat warmer” will be chairing the company.

 Jack Watling is nicely flustered as Henderson, being caught out by both Revidge and Cameron-Grant over whether he does or doesn’t know Wilder’s whereabouts.
 Revidge tries to make Wilder distrust Henderson by ensuring Don is present when he negotiates with Grant.
 He also tempts Henderson (made a director of Scott Furlong as part of Wilder’s deal in the first episode) to join the Ryan Airframes board saying that Wilder eventually gets rid of “Wilder men”.
 He says, “Eventually, Wilder feels under some compulsion to return their loyalty – at such moments he ceases to feel like Wilder – and he gets rid of them.
 Being on the board of Scott Furlong never helped any of them.”For more about the "Predator" VTOL jet featured in this series click here